Coast Guard conducts advanced SAR exercises in the Azores Islands

+Historically, the Coast Guard has created and maintained partnerships with many agencies, organizations and countries in order to more successfully carry out its missions on an international scale.
+Some of these date back to not long after World War II, when the Coast Guard sent advisors to help with the creation of the South Korean Navy.
+Other partnerships were started even earlier and enjoyed a lasting longevity, such as the Coast Guard’s participation in the International Ice Patrol program with many other nations.
+Both of these partnerships sought to have their participants work together to reach a common goal through communication and collaborative efforts, and the advanced search and rescue exercise, or ASAREX, is no exception.

-The Coast Guard participates in an advanced search and rescue exercise program, or ASAREX, with the Portuguese Air Force off the coasts of the Azores islands July 28, 2021.
-The United States Air Force and Royal Canadian Air Force also conducted operations during this exercise.
-U.S. Coast Guard photo by Petty Officer 2nd Class Edward Wargo
+ASAREX is an exercise that the Coast Guard recently participated in with the Portuguese Air Force, off the coasts of the Azores islands.
+The United States Air Force and Royal Canadian Air Force also conducted advanced search and rescue operations during this exercise.

+“Our search and rescue region borders on Portugal’s, so understanding how RCC (Rescue Coordination Center) Lajes Airbase operates on a daily basis and how we can work together in a partnership is extremely beneficial,” said Capt.
+Nicole Lively, a pilot in the Royal Canadian Air Force.
+“It allows for us to have that extra level of understanding,” said Lt.
+Andrew Grady, a command duty officer in the United States Coast’s Guard Fifth District RCC in Norfolk, Virginia, recognizes the value of the training exercises carried out in terms of support and stewardship.
+His part in the exercise involves his presence in the communications center, and he shadows and learns from the Portuguese military personnel working at the RCC in Lajes Airbase.
+“It's all about being good stewards of the international SAR system, and we all support each other.”

+Over a period of five days, the crew of a Coast Guard Airstation Elizabeth City C-130J Hercules aircraft participated in a multitude of search and rescue training scenarios, ranging from providing steady communications to any other assets involved in the simulated events to dropping smoke on a designated target to indicate a survivor’s location in the dark waters around the island chain.
+Portuguese helicopter and naval vessel crews were also trained in the recovery of survivors, and during another scenario a Royal Canadian Air Force C-130 crew deployed parachute jumpers to provide simulated medical assistance.

 |Date Taken: